-Our platform is the foundation for our first product in development, the Movano Ring.
-The smart ring and its accompanying app will combine vital health metrics with personalized intelligent feedback and is designed for women of all ages, who are traditionally an afterthought when it comes to wearable technology.
-Once developed, we expect the Ring will measure heart rate, HRV, sleep, respiration rate, temperature, blood oxygen saturation, steps, calories and incorporate women-centric features and design.
+Our platform is the foundation for our first product in development, a smart ring.
+The ring and its accompanying app will combine medical-grade data with personalized intelligent feedback and is designed for women of all ages, who are traditionally an afterthought when it comes to wearable technology.
+Once developed, we expect the ring will measure heart rate, HRV, sleep, respiration rate, temperature, blood oxygen saturation, steps, calories and incorporate women-centric features and design.
 The device will provide users and their network of caregivers with continuous health data distilled down to simple, yet meaningful, insights to help users make manageable lifestyle changes and take a more proactive approach that could mitigate the risks of chronic disease.
 A fundamental part of our corporate development strategy is to establish one or more strategic partnerships that would allow us to more fully exploit the potential of our technology.